-Recognizing that the Corporation may either convert existing variable rate bonds to a fixed rate mode or effectuate an economic refunding if market conditions were favorable, the projected Cost of issuance for refundings reflect one bond sale in each year of The Plan.
-Each year's projected Cost of issuance for refundings is based on similar transactions completed during fiscal year 2010-11 and, when applicable, recognizes the potential for increased costs for certain services wherein current contracts for such services expire within the years contained within The Plan.
+Recognizing that the Corporation could either convert existing variable rate bonds to a fixed rate mode or effectuate an economic refunding if market conditions were favorable, the projections for costs of issuance reflect one bond sale in each year of The Plan.

-When applicable, The Plan is based upon the Corporation's restated 2010-11 Annual Budget and future anticipated changes in expenses.
+When applicable, The Plan is based upon the Corporation's restated 2011-12 Annual Budget and future anticipated changes in expenses.